Department of Economics

 Shifts in the Beveridge Curve, Job Matching, and Labor Market Dynamics.
 New England Economic Review, September/October 1997.
 (With Jeffrey Fuhrer.
 Summarized in the Monthly Labor Review.)

-"Health, Disease and Sanitation in American Economic History," forthcoming 2016, in the Oxford Handbook of American Economic History, Louis Cain, Price Fishback, and Paul W. Rhode (eds.), with Louis Cain and Sok Chul Hong.
+"Health, Disease and Sanitation in American Economic History," forthcoming 2018, in the Oxford Handbook of American Economic History, Louis Cain, Price Fishback, and Paul W. Rhode (eds.).
+(With Louis Cain and Sok Chul Hong.)

 History and the Sizes of Cities, American Economic Review (Papers and Proceedings), 105(5): 558-63, with Jeffrey Lin.
 2015.
 (Draft version as Phila.
 Fed Working Paper 15-06 (Jan 2015) is here.)